JuliaLang/www.julialang.org/blog/_posts/2018-11-23-ml-compiler.md

 We believe that the future of machine learning rests in language and compiler technology, and in particular, in extending new or existing languages to meet the high demands of ML research.
 This is good not just for the ML community, but for numerical programming in general; languages that can support differentiation, vectorisation and exotic hardware well will be powerful enough to drive many advancements in science.

-There is some way to go before these next-generation tools – Myia, Swift/TF and Flux – are as production-ready as their existing framework counterparts, TensorFlow and PyTorch.
+There is some way to go before these next-generation tools – Myia, Swift/TF and [Flux](http://fluxml.ai) – are as production-ready as their existing framework counterparts, TensorFlow, PyTorch, and [Knet](https://github.com/denizyuret/Knet.jl).
 But if you’re breaking new ground in ML, they might well be your best bet.
 Give them a go, and see what the future of machine learning looks like.